Last updated: June 30, 2026

 The Ultimate Welcome Ritual

 When you sit down at a restaurant in Los Angeles, you are usually given a dry paper napkin wrapped around your silverware.
 If you order messy food like barbecue ribs, you might get a tiny, plastic-wrapped chemical wet wipe at the end of the meal.
 But in Japan, the moment you sit down at any dining establishment—from a cheap noodle shop to a high-end sushi restaurant—the staff will immediately hand you a rolled, steaming hot, damp cloth towel.
-This is called an “Oshibori.”
-To a foreigner, it feels like a luxury spa treatment just for your hands, but this everyday item is actually rooted in an ancient spiritual philosophy of purification.
+This hot towel is called an oshibori, and to a foreigner it feels like a luxury spa treatment for your hands.

 While modern tourists use the Oshibori simply to clean their hands before eating, the practice originates from “Kiyome”—the sacred Shinto ritual of physical and spiritual purification.
 In Japan, before entering a holy shrine or temple, you must always wash your hands at a water pavilion to cleanse yourself of the outside world’s impurities.
 During the Edo Period (1603-1867), traditional inns began placing a bucket of water and a cloth towel at their entrance so travelers could wash their dusty hands and feet before stepping inside.
 The modern Oshibori is a direct evolution of this custom: it is a ritual to instantly purify yourself, leaving the dirt and stress of the outside world behind before you enjoy your meal.